Overview

 Specific phobia is one of several anxiety disorders listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 It is characterized by an intense, often irrational fear of a specific object or situation, such as an animal, subject, environment, or activity that poses little to no actual danger.
 These episodes of fear and anxiety may cause intense physical, emotional, and psychological responses.

-Fear due to a phobia can be so overwhelming that individuals go to significant lengths to avoid what they fear, significantly impacting their everyday activities and overall quality of life.
+Fear due to a specific phobia can be so overwhelming that individuals go to significant lengths to avoid what they fear, significantly impacting their everyday activities and overall quality of life.
 There are five main types of specific phobias, including the following:

 • Animal phobias